 Scenic Lookout, Haden

-While Mt Kingsthorpe and Panoramic Point Lookout have sweeping views of the surrounding plain lands, the Scenic Lookout a couple of kilometres north-west of the tiny township of Haden allows you to enjoy the rows upon rows of undulating hills that lie to the east.
+While Picnic Point has sweeping views of the mountains and the plainlands beyond, the Scenic Lookout a couple of kilometres north-west of the tiny township of Haden allows you to enjoy the rows upon rows of undulating hills that lie to the east.

 This easy access lookout by the side of the road has two sheltered picnic tables, allowing you to attack that snack you packed and rest and recharge while enjoying some beautiful views for that much longer.

 If you’re looking for a stunning parkland that’s quiet and away from it all, but that’s also not too far away, you must check out the railway station at Spring Bluff.

 Built as a stop for trains ascending the steep mountain face to get to Toowoomba, the public can’t catch the trains that still roll along this route as they are only industrial ones.
 (But they do sometimes have scenic joy rides for people during the Toowoomba Carnival Of Flowers.)